atonizzo/seatalk_wifi/README.md

 station.
 A 3D printed mount allows installing the bridge PCB behind the instrument itself and holding the instrument in place with an M3x8 pinch cap screw.

+The board is hidden underneath a lid, secured with 2 M2x6 screws, with power supply wires entering from the bottom and wires to the instrument coming out from the top.

 Original FreeCAD file and STEP files are provided in the ```holder``` directory.